-Under the supervision of the Director of Intramurals, the OPSU intramural program provides recreational activities such as basketball, football, volleyball, and softball opportunities for participation in physical activities.
-Participation is voluntary and open to faculty and students enrolled in the University.
-The objective of the program is to offer everyone connected with the University a sport and activity by providing teams which stress activity, fair play, and competition.
+Under the supervision of the Director of Intramurals, the Panhandle State intramural program provides recreational activities such as basketball, dodgeball, volleyball, and individual sporting opportunities for participation in physical activities.
+Participation is voluntary and open to faculty, staff and students enrolled in the University.
+The objective of the program is to offer everyone connected with the University the opportunity to participate in recreational activities by providing both teams and individuals stress-free activity, fair play, and competition.